Rugby union in Kuwait

-Rugby union in Kuwait is a minor but growing sport.
+Rugby union in Kuwait is a minor sport.

 Governing body

 The Kuwait Rugby Football Union is the governing body, but is currently under the Arabian Gulf Rugby Football Union (AGRFU).
 The AGRFU was founded in 1977, and joined the IRB in 1990.
 By the end of 2010, the AGRFU will be broken up, with new unions to be established in each member country, as announced in January 2009 by the IRB.
 The first national union to be formed from the AGRFU is expected to be that of the UAE.

 History

 Rugby was first brought to the region, by the British military around the mid 20th century.
 In addition, some Arabian royals and nobles have been sending their sons to English private schools for years, where they have picked up the game.